Looking to predictive analytics to identify and connect with prospective customers

 These are all areas where companies are turning to predictive analytics to optimize selling strategies and marketing plans and gain greater customer engagement and loyalty.

-Addressing today’s challenges
+Addressing today’s sales and marketing challenges

 The sales and marketing challenges companies face today can be summed up as follows: “Salespeople are investing their time poring through a heap of possibilities to find the good ones.
 If sales is [looking for] a needle in a haystack, analytics can make the haystack a whole lot smaller,” according to Eric Siegel, author of Predictive Analytics: The Power to Predict Who Will Click, Buy, Lie, or Die.